 A goal without a plan is just a wish.
 When it comes to the growth of your business online, the routine is relatively straightforward.
 Measure.
 Gain insight.
 Take action.
 And repeat.
 But what should you measure?

-Key Performance Indicators (KPIs) are the metrics of your plan that help you understand how business objectives and goals are performing through the use of quantifiable, outcome-based measurements.
-They provide actionable insights into your business and your customers, enabling you to make informed and strategic decisions.
+Key Performance Indicators (KPIs) are about choosing the right metrics of your plan that help you understand how business objectives and goals are performing through the use of quantifiable, outcome-based measurements.
+Communicreations views KPIs as a core strategy deliverable for our fractional CMO solutions.
+By choosing the right KPIs, you are arming yourself with actionable insights into your business and your customers, enabling you to make informed and strategic decisions.

 The absence of KPIs make it difficult to gauge progress over time.
 If you ever read or saw the movie Moneyball, the premise is about using metrics and analytics to win.
 It captures the essence of performance-based culture – create a winning strategy then select the appropriate KPIs to measure and drive performance.